Code-Institute-Submissions/Declan446-User-Centric-Frontend-Development-Milestone-Project_NovResub/README.md

 on the page.
 As a younger ACDC fan i find it easy to locate and access information about the band but i can see why older people would find the fan pages overwhelming.
 So with all this in mind i plan to make my page very clear and easy to navigate.

+**Business opportunities:**
+* Advertising for new and up coming rock bands.
+* Advertising for music venues and bars.
+* Advertising for music shops and music instruments.

+**Users benefits**
+* Clear and easy access to information about the band.
+* List of band members throughout the years.
+* The Bands tour dates and up coming gigs.
+* Find out the history of the band.

 UX:

 My project is a ACDC fan page.